 Warning for heart diseases patients.
-If you suffer from the heart disease, you should be very careful.
-The heart rate may rise by over 30% during this test.
+If you suffer from heart disease, you should be very careful.
+Heart rate may rise by over 30% during this test.
 It can provoke serious heart problems.
 For your safety, do the test with a heart-rate monitor so that you can observe your pulse during the test.
 If your heart rate increases by 30% or more, you need to stop the test immediately.
 Hyperventilation can be dangerous for this group of people.

 Hyperventilation provocation test (procedure)

 To conduct the hyperventilation provocation test, start to breathe 2-3 times deeper than you usually do while sitting in a chair.
 Pay attention to your symptoms.
 What is going on with your ability to control thoughts and bodily sensations?
-When you get your specific negative symptoms (chest tightness, or wheezing, or angina pain, or skin itching, or dizziness, etc.), stop the test.
+When you get your specific negative symptoms (chest tightness, wheezing, angina pain, skin itching, dizziness, etc.), stop the test.
 Try to eliminate these negative symptoms by breathing less.
 Take about 80-90% of your usual inhalation and relax breathing muscles and all other body parts.
 Continue this reduced breathing (or breathe less) until the symptoms disappear.
 You should be able to achieve this in 3-5 minutes.